--verbose display progress information (on standard output)
+-verbose display progress information

-java com.softcorporation.neardup.DuplicatesFinder -start docs -report report.log
+java com.softcorporation.neardup.DuplicatesFinder -start docs -report duplicates.log

 For more information visit web site: http://www.softcorporation.com/products/neardup

-Check the classpath if you cannot get similar output (see example of the classpath setting in the run.bat file).
+Check the classpath if you cannot get a similar output (see example of the classpath setting in the run.bat file).

 The classpath should have all jar files listed above.
 You also need to make sure the software has rights to write to local directory,

-This limitation can be easily removed.
+This limitation can be removed by changing the configuration settings.